taehyungkim1227/Using-Regression-Methods-to-Predict-and-Estimate-the-Number-of-Goals-Conceded/README.md

-# Using-Regression-Methods-to-Predict-and-Estimate-the-Number-of-Goals-Scored
+# Using Regression Methods to Predict and Estimate the Number of Goals Scored

 ## Part 1.
 Project Background

 #### As a huge fan of professional football in Europe, I was always interested in predicting ,estimating, and exploring the relationship between the number of goals per team using other team statistics such as shots made on target, dribbles made, and fouls made.
 I was curious in discovering if and if different regression methods would tell unique stories and results.
 I explored this using soccer data from https://www.whoscored.com and applying regression methods to this data.
 One can find the R code used for this project in the "Regression Project.Rmd" file in this repository.
+The project was done in R.

 ## Part 2.
 Data Preprocessing and EDA